Pages

 How late can I wait to order my tickets?

 You can’t wait.
-The day you get your order form, order your tickets.
+On June 1st, order your tickets.
 There are a limited number of tickets available each year and they sell out quickly.
 Quickly!
 Every year many men contact me looking for tickets after they sell out, but I can do nothing to help.
-(Think: Sold out by the end of June.
+(Think: Sold out by the end of the first day of sales.
 Probably earlier.)
 Also, please note, I do not have tickets for sale at any time.

 What if I lose my ticket?